 The amendments clarify the principle in PAS 16 and PAS 38 that revenue reflects a pattern of economic benefits that are generated from operating a business (of which the asset is part) rather than the economic benefits that are consumed through use of the asset.
 As a result, a revenue-based method cannot be used to depreciate property, plant and equipment and may only be used in very limited circumstances to amortize intangible assets.
-The amendments are effective prospectively for annual periods beginning on or after January 1, 2016, with early adoption permitted.
-These amendments are not expected to have any effect to the Group given that the Group has not used a revenue-based method to depreciate its non-current assets.

-• PAS 16, Property, Plant and Equipment, and PAS 41, Agriculture - Bearer Plants (Amendments)
+These amendments are not expected to have any effect to the Group given that the Group has not used a revenue-based method to depreciate its non-current assets. - PAS 16, Property, Plant and Equipment, and PAS 41, Agriculture Bearer Plants (Amendments)